- Scientific Seminars

 Laboratory of Algal biotechnology

 Due to algae and cyanobacteria ability to effectively transform sunlight and simple inorganic nutrients into complex organic compounds, they found utilization in a number of biotechnological applications.
 The use of algae spans from food and feed sector to wastewater treatment.
 Thanks to their unique chemical structures algal and cyanobacterial compounds can be utilized in pharmacology.
-On the other hand, some of these compounds can possess environmental and human health risk.

 Novel bioactive metabolites and their biosynthesis